You are here

 Further deadlines will be updated to the list above so please do keep an eye on this page for updates

-*Please note that your membership needs to be active before you make your conference booking.
+*Please note that all memberships need to be active before you make your conference booking*

 We are looking forward to offering an opportunity to return to an in-person conference in addition to a more accessible approach for those scholars who wish to present digitally.
 We believe the city of York, and its Convening Team, will provide an inspiring environment in which to welcome you to this new style of event.
 This also means that the PSA and Convening Team are open to accepting papers and panels which will be presented digitally – both those presenting in person or digitally will receive a certificate of participation.